With years of experience in Italian-American cooking, I can confidently say vodka sauce is a must-try.

 1. Grilled Chicken

-Grilled chicken is a classic pairing for penne alla vodka sauce.
-The charred flavor of the chicken complements the creaminess of the sauce.
+Grilled chicken is a classic match for penne alla vodka.
+Its charred flavor pairs perfectly with the creamy sauce.

-To prepare, marinate chicken breasts in olive oil, garlic, and Italian seasoning for at least an hour before grilling.
+Marinate chicken breasts in olive oil, garlic, and Italian seasoning for at least an hour, then grill.
+Serve over pasta with a generous spoonful of sauce.

 2. Italian Sausage